T1WiLLi/HangmanFX/README.md

 **Hangman Game** is a classic word-guessing game built in Java with a user interface created using JavaFX.
 This README provides an overview of the Hangman game, how to play it, and any additional information that players might find useful.

-# Hangman Game (Java with JavaFX)

-**Hangman Game** is a classic word-guessing game built in Java with a user interface created using JavaFX.
-This README provides an overview of the Hangman game, how to play it, and any additional information that players might find useful.

 ## How to Play

 ### Setup